-Madeira is a sanctuary of natural beauty where the colour of the sea and greenery combine to create a spectacular landscape.
-Thanks to a privileged geographical location and its mountain relief, you can enjoy spring temperatures all year round which entice you to take part in outdoor activities.
-Despite its relatively small size, Madeira offers stunning landscapes and charming towns such as Funchal, Caniço, Câmera de Lobos, Ponta do Sol, Calheta, São Vicente and Porto Santo.
+Madeira is a sanctuary of natural beauty where the colour of the sea and the green spaces combine to create a spectacular landscape.
+Thanks to a privileged geographical location and its mountain relief, you'll be able to enjoy spring temperatures all year round, ideal for taking part in outdoor activities.
+Despite its small size, Madeira boasts stunning landscapes and charming locations like Funchal, Caniço, Câmara de Lobos, Ponta do Sol, Calheta, São Vicente or Porto Santo.

-Every month the islands of Madeira are the perfect setting for numerous cultural and ethnographic events that evoke and reflect the richness and traditions of the Madeiran people.
+Every month the islands of Madeira are the setting for numerous cultural and ethnographic events that evoke and reflect the richness and traditions of the Madeiran people.

-Above all this offer highlights the festivities celebrated all year round; a perfect opportunity to discover the traditional flavours of local cuisine and to get to know Madeira through its festivals.
-Visitors will discover a wide range of the most diverse events: the Carnival Festival, the Flower Festival, the Atlantic Festival, the Wine Festival, the Columbus Festival, the Festival of Nature and the New Year’s Eve Parties, among others.
+Highlights include the local festivities celebrated all year round, a perfect opportunity to discover the traditional flavours of local cuisine and to get to know the real Madeira and its people.
+Visitors will discover the most diverse events: the Carnival Festival, the Flower Festival, the Atlantic Festival, the Wine Festival, the Columbus Festival, the Festival of Nature and the New Year’s Eve Parties, among many others.

-For lovers of the sea, in Madeira, conditions are fantastic all year round for snorkelling, scuba diving, sailing, surfing and sport fishing.
+For lovers of the sea, Madeira's conditions are fantastic all year round for snorkelling, scuba diving, sailing, surfing and sport fishing.
 In fact, some of the best waves in Europe are located on the beaches of Jardim do Mar, Fajã da Areia and Porto da Cruz.
 Not to be missed is a boat trip along the coastline, from which travellers can spot dolphins, whales and sea lions.

 If you choose land-based activities, golf, trekking and walks are excellent alternatives from which to explore the corners of this green archipelago.